 Your dietitian will assess which very low calorie diet (VLCD) is right for you and where to purchase the appropriate meal replacements prior to surgery.
 Our office stocks certain brands, others are in most major pharmacies.

 - How soon can I return to work?

-This widely varies on your recovery and the physical nature of your job.
-Most sedentary workers can return to work 10 to 14 days after surgery.
-For jobs which require a lot of exertion or heavy lifting, your surgeon will advise you when you can return to light duties and full duties.
+This can vary depending on your recovery and the nature of your job.
+Most workers who don’t need to do heavy lifting, can return to work 10 to 14 days after surgery.
+A degree of fatigue is normal after surgery and it takes time to adjust to changes in your drinking and eating.
+Where possible we encourage you to take at least two weeks off work.
+For jobs which require a lot of exertion or heavy lifting, your surgeon will advise you when you can return to light duties and then full duties.

 - When can I resume exercise?

 Gentle, frequent movement is highly encouraged as soon as possible, and is one of the best things you can do to help your recovery.
 Strength and weights-based training should be commenced once you get the all-clear from your surgeon, this is usually around 4-6 weeks after surgery.
 Our exercise physiologists can help you safely get started or you are welcome to participate in our group fitness classes tailored exclusively to weight loss surgery patients.